Kraken hires new goalie coach Andrew Allen to oversee Phillip Grubauer, Chris Driedger tandem

 When Andrew Allen was hired as a Kraken consultant and professional scout nearly two years ago, it seemed obvious he’d eventually join the team’s coaching ranks as its debut NHL season neared.

-That became a reality Tuesday, as the team named Allen its goalie coach on Dave Haskstol’s staff, joining previously-named assistants Paul McFarland and Jay Leach.
+That became a reality Tuesday, as the team named Allen its goalie coach on Dave Haskstol’s staff, joining previously named assistants Paul McFarland and Jay Leach.
 Allen, who turned 45 last week, will oversee one of the league’s better goaltending tandems in Philipp Grubauer and Chris Driedger, having done the job previously for four seasons with the Buffalo Sabres.

 “Andrew has been a valuable member of our team over the last year and played an integral role in the Expansion Draft as our pro goalie scout,” Kraken general manager Ron Francis said in a release.
 “We’re proud to keep working with him as he transitions to a coaching role bringing his wealth of experience with him to our team’s day-to-day.”